jsiegenthaler/hueget/README.md

 ```

 # Controlling your Hue Lights with hueget
 Enter a URL (in the format shown below) into your browser and press Enter.
-The ip address is the ip address of the device running **hueget**, eg: a raspberry pi.
+The ip address is the ip address of the device running hueget, eg: a raspberry pi.
 Examples:

 * Turn light 31 on: http://192.168.x.x:3000/api/yourPhilipsHueApiKey/lights/31/state?on=true